Updated April 2026

 Combines GHRH receptor signaling (CJC No DAC) with ghrelin receptor signaling (Ipamorelin) to produce stronger GH pulse output than either pathway alone.

-What Is the CJC-1295 No DAC + Ipamorelin GH Pulse Stack?
+What Is the CJC-1295 No DAC + Ipamorelin Growth Hormone Pulse Stack?

 No randomized clinical trial has evaluated this exact two-compound stack as a combination protocol.
 Current use is based on individual compound data, mechanism-level synergy, and long-running community protocol conventions.

-How the GH Pulse Stack Works: Dual-Receptor GH Pulse Amplification
+How the Growth Hormone Pulse Stack Works: Dual-Receptor Growth Hormone Pulse Amplification

 CJC-1295 No DAC + Ipamorelin Dosing Protocol & Schedule